 Added to this Tony is an accomplished storyteller and lecturer on writing, and has performed his ‘Change The Channel’ tour at libraries, events and schools around the world including the 2009 and 2011 Edinburgh International Book Festivals, The Bath Literary Festival, the Newcastle Children’s Book Festival, a 2009 tour of India for the British Council, the 2014 ‘ComicPalooza’ Texas International Comic Con, and in 2003 around the Wadi Rum bedouin campfire in Jordan.
 He also gave a reduced version of it for the BBC as part of their ‘Inside Out’ series.

-Tony is a full member of the Writer’s Guild of Great Britain, the Royal Television Society, the Comic Book Legal Defense Fund and the Society of Authors.
+Tony is a full member of the Writer’s Guild of Great Britain, the Royal Television Society and the Society of Authors.

 He currently lives in Kent with his wife, Tracy and his dog, Fosco.